austinslatey/Regex-Tutorial/README.md

 What is a regex quantifier?

-    A regex quantifier specifies the number of consecutive occurrences of the character or expression directly preceding it.
-Quantifiers can specify zero-or-more (*), one-or-more (+), zero-or-one (?), a specific quantity such as three {3}, more than three {3,}, or between one and three {1,3}.
-A lazy flag (?) added behind any quantifier will make it match as few characters as possible.
+    A regex quantifier identifies the number of concurrent occurrences of the character or expression immediately preceding it.
+Quantifiers can particularize zero-or-more (*), one-or-more (+), zero-or-one (?), a specific quantity such as four {4}, more than four {4,}, or between one and four {1,4}.
+A lazy flag (?) added behind any quantifier will force it match as few characters as possible.

          Zero or More (*)
-            The expression a* will match any number of consecutive occurrences of the letter a including no occurrence.
+            a* matches any number of consecutive occurrences of the letter a including no occurrence.

          One or More (+)
-            The expression a+ will match any number of consecutive occurrences, but will not match if there is no occurrence.
+            a+ allows matching of any number with consecutive occurrences, but does not match if there is no occurrence.

          Zero or One (?)
             apples? will match both apple and apples